Broadcast-Utilities/audiostack/README.md

 ## Compatibility
 1. Tested on Ubuntu 24.04 and Debian 12.
 2. Supports x86_64 or ARM64 system architectures (e.g., Ampere Altra, Raspberry Pi).
-Note: StereoTool MicroMPX is currently not well-supported on ARM architectures.
 3. Requires an internet connection for script dependencies.